John Byrd

 Speaking on lymphoma, leukemia, neoplasms

 Prof. Byrd’s research primarily involves treating patients with chronic lymphocytic leukemia (CLL) and acute myeloid leukemia (AML), with a particular focus on translational immune and molecular pharmacology.
-He has also focused on translational and clinical drug development and his effort has resulted in 4 CLL drugs (rituximab, idelalisib, ibrutinib and acalabrutinib) getting FDA approval.
+Prof. Byrd has over 600 publications in the area of leukemia and experimental therapeutics research, and his effort has resulted in numerous CLL drugs (rituximab, idelalisib, ibrutinib and acalabrutinib) receiving FDA approval.